pingcap/tidb-operator/deploy/gcp/README.md

 * 3 n1-standard-16 instances for TiDB
 * 3 n1-standard-2 instances for monitor

-> *NOTE*: The number of nodes created depends on how many availability zones there are in the chosen region.
+> *Note*: The number of nodes created depends on how many availability zones there are in the chosen region.
 Most have 3 zones, but us-central1 has 4.
 See [Regions and Zones](https://cloud.google.com/compute/docs/regions-zones/) for more information and see the [Customize](#customize) section on how to customize node pools in a regional cluster.

 The default setup, as listed above, requires at least 91 CPUs which exceed the default CPU quota of a GCP project.
 To increase your project's quota, follow the instructions [here](https://cloud.google.com/compute/quotas).
 You need more CPUs if you need to scale out.